fpapoila/miniclip-games/readme.txt

 == Changelog ==

+= 1.2 =
+* add a games category widget.
+Similar to the games category shortcode but you can add it to your sidebar widgets.

 = 1.1 =
 * cache the data properly which makes the page load much more quickly
 * add a new shortcode [game-category] allows you to embed the top 5 webmaster games from the specified category.